SnappyCarp/Auto-Levels-Player/README.md

-# gd-auto-bot
- a bot that will play every auto level in geometry dash
+# a bot that will play every auto level in geometry dash

 TUTORIAL